How will you write your extracurricular activity essay?

 Well, it’s time to tackle the impossible.
 These tips may help you decide which activity to focus upon, and how to write a well-structured paragraph that gives the reader a deeper understanding of your motivations and your priorities.

-- Consider which activities carry the most personal meaning to you.
+Consider which activities carry the most personal meaning to you.
 Look back over your resume or activities list and ask yourself, “Which of these would I miss the most if I could no longer do it?”
 Perhaps it’s that annual scouting trip, or the weekends skiing with your family.
 Or maybe it’s that concert you organize at the nursing home twice a year that brings you particular joy.
+Choosing the right activity is the first step as you write your extracurricular activity essay.

 The Focus: “Why?”